jashugan/ca-timed-node-traversal/README.md

 ### The tests

 The tests can be run with `python -m unittest discover`.
+The tests are not as quick as I would like them to be, because of the nature of the program (i.e. needing to wait for nodes to be processed).
+I could improve this by reducing the edge delay time a bit for in the fixtures.

 ## Developing